The History of the

 The preservation of the character of the village and its unique system of trails along with the natural beauty of the Tomales Bay watershed are historic concerns of the Inverness Association.

-The Inverness Foundation owns and maintains three small local parks and The Gables, home of the Inverness Library and the Jack Mason Museum of West Marin History which is a committee within the Inverness Foundation.
+The Inverness Association is a 501(c)3 organization.
+The Association owns and maintains three small local parks and The Gables, home of the Inverness Library and the Jack Mason Museum of West Marin History which is a committee within the Inverness Association.
 It receives tax-deductible donations, and serves as a fiscal agent for two local organizations, including the Inverness Yacht Club youth sailing scholarships, and the Inverness Tennis Club’s tennis instruction scholarships.
 It maintains the parks it owns and funds the maintenance of local trails, foot bridges and the median island with the assistance of volunteers from the Inverness Garden Club.

-The Gables exemplifies the role of the IA and IF in the life of the town.
+The Gables exemplifies the role of the Association in the life of the town.
 An iconic historic building, it houses the Inverness Library and the Jack Mason Museum of West Marin History and serves as a pivotal Inverness cultural center.

-In 1985, when local historian Jack Mason died, his will provided that the Gables property should be sold to the Inverness Foundation for a percentage of the market value and that the proceeds should be paid to his daughter.
-The IF raised the money and bought the property.
+In 1985, when local historian Jack Mason died, his will provided that the Gables property should be sold to the Inverness Association (then the Inverness Foundation) for a percentage of the market value and that the proceeds should be paid to his daughter.
+The IA raised the money and bought the property.
 The community raised the additional financial and volunteer support to renovate the building to meet county public building requirements, suitable for a public library managed by the Marin County Library system.

-In 2012, the IF began a yearlong project to bring the Gables into compliance with current ADA requirements and to address its considerable deferred maintenance.
-That project is now complete and the building stands renewed and beloved—a testimony to the dedicated efforts of board members of the Inverness Association and Foundation.
+In 2012, the IA began a yearlong project to bring the Gables into compliance with current ADA requirements and to address its considerable deferred maintenance.
+That project is now complete and the building stands renewed and beloved—a testimony to the dedicated efforts of board members of the Inverness Association and Association.

 The cost of maintaining the structure of the Gables, the oldest building in Inverness at one hundred years old, requires the ongoing input of funds and supervision of its condition. .
 As we in the community know, the Gables serves a vital role in the community as it is our branch of the Inverness Library, houses the archives of the Jack Mason Museum of West Marin History and is an important community meeting place.
-For this reason, the IF welcomes contributions made for the purpose of maintaining our beloved Gables.
+For this reason, the IA welcomes contributions made for the purpose of maintaining our beloved Gables.
+A major new project will bring solar panels, batteries, insulation, and heat pumps to the Gables and the Jack Mason Museum.